 The rubber nozzles are also easy to clean.
 This is a proven model, although you can also say that it’s an old design.
 Still, it can last about 6 months and filter up to 10,000 gallons of water.
 The warranty is for 2 years.

 This also offers several filtration layers to really reduce the level of contaminants in your shower water, and acts as a great water softener.
 This has the KDF 55 layer with its copper and zinc blend that reduces the chlorine levels while enhancing the pH.
 Then it also has the AquaSorb HX coconut shell carbon, which also reduces chlorine levels while it takes out synthetic chemicals as well.

-This is the shower filter model that lots of people go for when they have skin and hair issues regarding their shower water.
+This is the shower filter model that lots of people go for when they have hair and skin issues regarding their shower water.
 Washing your hair with chlorine-free water keeps your scalp healthier, your hair softer and shinier, and your hair color lasts longer.
 You may find yourself using less shampoo and conditioner as a result.

-The design of the AQ-4100 is also well-conceived.
+The design of this shower head filter is also well-conceived.
 The special upflow design prevents clogging and media channeling.
 Water pressure is maintained, and you retain the height of the shower head.
 It also makes sure to maximize the water contact time with the filter media to ensure effective filtration.
 You also have several massage spray settings to choose from to give you the best water flow rate.